Continuous Operator Authentication for Teleoperated Systems Using Hidden Markov Models: Experiment

 In this work, we first built a VR environment within the Unity Game Engine\cite{engine2008unity} to let subjects perform a simplified FLS block transfer task.
 As shown in Fig. \ref{fig:cont_exp_figure1}, the user was asked to use the Sensable PHANToM Omni\cite{phantom2sensable} to control the 6 degree of freedom (DOF) configuration of a virtual ring in order to transfer it through the virtual pegs on the board in a predefined sequence.

 To assess the applicability of our proposed approach to real-time teleoperator authentication, we create a simplified Fundamentals of Laparoscopic Surgery (FLS) block transfer task, a standard test used to train and test surgeons\cite{lum2008objective}.
-FLS is one of the well-established surgical tasks, which is simple enough for surgical non-experts to execute, yet complex enough to segment into meaningful surgical gestures.
+The FLS block transfer task is a well-established surgical task, which is simple enough for surgical non-experts to execute, yet complex enough to segment into meaningful surgical gestures.

 In the experiment, each user wore the HTC Vive headset for 3D visual feedback from the VR simulated task.
 Meanwhile, haptic feedback via virtual fixtures\cite{rosenberg1993virtual} was enabled during the entire operation as the user-provided motion commands with the Sensable PHANToM Omni.
 Two types of virtual fixtures were introduced: 1) Forbidden region around the pegs and baseboard and 2) Guidance toward the next peg tip.
 The guidance virtual fixture was only activated when the ring was out of the peg and being transferred toward the next peg.
 The haptic feedback offers the user a sense of touch and helps improve the operational performance.
 Moreover, in \cite{yan2015haptic}, we found that humans have unique ways of interacting with haptic interfaces and that haptic feedback can be used for continuous authentication.